 DAIRY, POWYS: Fraser is a third generation dairy farmer and has worked on the family farm pretty much since he was old enough to walk.
 He left only briefly to attend agricultural college.
+Today he farms an area of 2,600 acres (1,052 hectares), spread across several sites.

-He employs 28 people, including his dad.
+He employs 38 people, including his dad.
+Around 30 percent of his staff are foreign nationals.

 Member of the National Farmers Union (NFU).